sunbeam-labs/sunbeam/docs/usage.rst

 Sunbeam inherits its cluster abilities from Snakemake.
 There's nothing special about installing Sunbeam on a cluster, but in order to distribute work to cluster nodes, you have to use the ``--cluster`` and ``--jobs`` flags.
-For example, if we wanted each rule to run on a 12-thread node, and a max of 100 rules executing in parallel, we would use the following command on our cluster:
+This is handled by using a cluster profile instead of the default.
+Sunbeam comes with a slurm profile template but you can create others or use existing ones from `here <https://github.com/Snakemake-Profiles>`_.
+Once you've initialized a project with a cluster profile, run it as normal:

 .. code-block:: shell

-   sunbeam run -- --configfile ~/path/to/config.yml --cluster "bsub -n 12" -j 100 -w 90
+   sunbeam run --profile /path/to/cluster/project/

-The ``-w 90`` flag is provided to account for filesystem latency that often causes issues on clusters.
-It asks Snakemake to wait for 90 seconds before complaining that an expected output file is missing.
+Edit any options set in the profile as if they are snakemake command line arguments.

 Outputs
 =======